This is Letty Watt--Oklahoma Golf Legend Podcast

 Friday, June 17, 2022

-1956 TIMELINE AND STORIES by Letty Stapp Watt
+1956 TIMELINE AND STORIES OF MGCC

 This was the country club when my parents moved to Miami in 1954.
 From this point until about 1975, I vividly recall names, events, funny stories only, and secrets the club will never share.
 This building and all who passed through it in those years impacted my life and that of my sister, Jonya.
 We would not be the strong determined women we are now, if it weren't for the community around us, and I would not be able to tell the stories that I've shared about the club over these last 45 years as a professional storyteller.
 Thank you Miami for the memories.